Impact

 Risk and Exploitability

-The attack requires local access to a device and the ability to supply a malicious file to the browser, resulting in a local attacker scenario.
+The attack requires local access to a device and the ability to supply a malicious file to the browser, resulting in an attacker‑controlled navigation.
 Because it may lead to navigation to arbitrary content, the risk surface is largely confined to the user’s own session.
-The vulnerability is not listed in the CISA KEV catalog, and an EPSS score is not available, which together indicate a low likelihood of widespread exploitation.
-The known severity is Low, and the best practice is to apply the official fix by updating Chrome to version 149.0.7827.53 or newer.
+The vulnerability is not listed in the CISA KEV catalog, and the EPSS score of < 1 % indicates that widespread exploitation is unlikely.
+The CVSS score of 7.7 signals a high severity issue, and the best practice is to apply the official fix by updating Chrome to version 149.0.7827.53 or newer.

 OpenCVE Enrichment